tommyclay/WCP_bycatch_risk/ReadMe.md

 Antipodes: David Thompson (David.Thompson@niwa.co.nz)
 Auckland: Kalinka Rexer-Huber (k.rexer-huber@parkerconservation.co.nz)

-1)            Occasionally we discover and correct errors in the data.
+1. Occasionally we discover and correct errors in the data.
-2)            The data are complex and workers who do not know the study system are likely to benefit from advice on interpretation.
+2. The data are complex and workers who do not know the study system are likely to benefit from advice on interpretation.
-3)            At any one time, several people within the existing project collaboration are analysing data from this project.
+3. At any one time, several people within the existing project collaboration are analysing data from this project.
 Someone else may already be conducting the analysis you have in mind and it is desirable both to prevent duplication of effort and the risk of compromising the work of a PhD student, for example, whose future career may depend on publications arising from analyses of these data.
-4)            In order to maintain funding for the project and for further analyses, every few years we submit proposals to funding agencies.
+4. In order to maintain funding for the project and for further analyses, every few years we submit proposals to funding agencies.
 It is therefore very helpful for those running the project to know which data analyses are in progress elsewhere.

 If you are interested in analysing the detailed project data in any depth, you may find it helpful to have access to the full database rather than the files available here.
 If so, we are always open to further collaboration.

 ## Codes

-Here are the main codes in R to reproduce the locations using the TwGeos and SGAT R packages in the aforementioned paper.
+Here are the main codes in R to filter geolocator data:
+**1_geolocator_validation_filtering.r**: Code to run an equinox filter removed positions 15 days either side of the equinoxes, a latitudinal filter to remove extreme latitudinal outliers (positions south of 70°S or north of the equator) and a speed filter removed positions that would require unrealistic flight speeds.